Revolution of Our Times

 Revolution of Our Times (時代革命) is a 2021 Hong Kong documentary film directed by Kiwi Chow.
 With interviews and footage of the frontline protest scenes, the film covers the stories of the 2019–2020 Hong Kong protests.
 The documentary takes its name from a locally well-known political slogan "liberate Hong Kong, revolution of our times" which has been ruled as illegal by the Hong Kong High Court.
-The film had its debut in the 2021 Cannes Film Festival in France and is currently banned in China and Hong Kong.
+The film had its debut in the 2021 Cannes Film Festival in France and is currently banned in mainland China and Hong Kong.

 Synopsis

 For many years, Hong Kongers have fought for freedoms and democracy but have yet succeeded.
 In 2019, a proposed extradition legislation ignited heated debates in Hong Kong and gave birth to wave after wave of protests.
-The documentary features seven groups of protestors and pieces their tales together into one big story to chronicle the protest movement.
+The documentary features seven groups of protesters and pieces their tales together into one big story to chronicle the protest movement.

 Legality Issues

 The documentary gets its name from the second half of a ubiquitous political slogan of "liberate Hong Kong, revolution of our times".
-In July 2021, three specially designated national security law judges of the Hong Kong High Court unanimously convicted a Hong Kong protestor, Tong Ying-kit, for endangering national security over carrying a flag emblazoned with the slogan.
-The judges ruled that the display of the phrase was "capable of inciting others to commit secession" and thus violated the national security law implemented in Hong Kong by China.
+In July 2021, three specially designated national security law judges of the Hong Kong High Court unanimously convicted a Hong Kong protester, Tong Ying-kit, for secession and terrorism over ramming his motorcycle into three police officers while flying a flag emblazoned with the slogan.
+The judges ruled that the display of the phrase was "capable of inciting others to commit secession" and thus violated the national security law implemented in Hong Kong by the central government of China.
 Per this ruling and the national security law, it is believed that the documentary is also illegal.

 In addition, the national security law contains provisions for extraterritorial jurisdiction which means the law covers every person everywhere on earth, including foreign cinemagoers and film festival organisers for their actions outside Hong Kong.
 Legal scholars have warned that anyone who has done anything that might offend the Hong Kong government should stay out of Hong Kong.
 Quite a few countries have issued travel warnings about it, including Australia, Canada, Ireland, New Zealand, the UK, and the US.